The Eccentric Life of Mirza Ghalib

-After the Revolt of 1857, Ghalib was devastated and went under a lot of mental trauma.
+After the Revolt of 1857, Ghalib was devastated and went through a lot of mental trauma.
 During the revolt, Ghalib maintained a diary and wrote whatever was happening.
 In 1858, he named the diary Dastanbu which today is a very important source for historians to study the revolt.
 Ghalib talks about the streets of Shahjahanabad being blood-filled and the immense loss of manuscripts and the ruination of art and property.
 After the revolt, when the British were inquiring about the Muslims that were associated with the Mughal empire, Ghalib was brought before the presiding officers.
-When he was asked about whether he was Muslim, he replied with “Ji, aadha Musalman hoon (I’m only a half-Muslim).”
+When he was asked whether he was Muslim, he replied with “Ji, aadha Musalman hoon (I’m only a half-Muslim).”
 The colonel asked: “What do you mean?”
 Ghalib replied: “Sharaab peeta hoon, sooar ka gosht nahin khata (I consume alcohol, but don’t eat pork.).
 Other than writing Ghazals, Ghalib was very fond of mangoes, playing chess, and gambling.
 But what Ghalib loved the most was alcohol; he was fond of expensive liquor, be it champagne, whiskey, or rum.
 Ghalib particularly loved to drink Old Tom which was only available at the Meerut Cantonment and due to his connections with few British officers, he used to get exquisite bottles of whiskey.
 His household was managed by a small staff, co-headed by a manservant called Kallu, and a maid named Wafadar.
 When it came to his drink, Ghalib was very particular: Kallu had been trained to make it to his satisfaction.
 “Mixed with rosewater, the spirit would be poured into a bowl of clay called aabkhora.
-The aabkhora would then be covered and buried in earth or kept afloat in a pool of water for a couple of hours before it was time for Ghalib to have the drink,” writes Saif Mahmood in Beloved Delhi: A Mughal City and Her Greatest Poets (2018).
+The aabkhora would then be covered and buried in the earth or kept afloat in a pool of water for a couple of hours before it was time for Ghalib to have the drink,” writes Saif Mahmood in Beloved Delhi: A Mughal City and Her Greatest Poets (2018).

 vo aa.e ghar meñ hamāre ḳhudā kī qudrat hai